AreebaAziz/template_project/README.md

 ## Django & Bootstrap Full Dashboard Template Project

-This is a base template project for an admin dashboard website, using Django 2 and Admin-LTE.
+This is a base template project for an admin dashboard website, using [Django 2](https://www.djangoproject.com/) and [Admin-LTE](https://adminlte.io/).

 COURTESY TO ADMIN-LTE FOR THE ENTIRE USER INTERFACE TEMPLATE: https://adminlte.io/

-By following a few easy steps, you can get a project up and running quickly, with a fully-configured Django back-end and a Bootstrap front-end using a beautiful dashboard template.
+By following a few easy steps, you can get a project up and running quickly, with a fully-configured Django back-end and a Bootstrap-based front-end using a beautiful dashboard template.

 The back-end is configured for a local development environment.
 Using the Django framework, you can use this template as a base and then continue working on it for your needs.
 This template simplifies setting